Follow each step thoroughly to help assure a successful entry into Citrus College.

 • This email account is free.
 Visit the

 Student Email Accounts online for additional information and to access your email account.
+There are also YouTube videos on

 STEP 4.
 Assessment Test